-Crescent Cafe in McMinnville, Oregon.
-The only place to eat breakfast in McMinnville.
+Crescent Cafe McMinnville, Oregon.
+The only place to eat breakfast while visiting wine country near McMinnville.

 Before I dive into writing about the food, wine and events of the INPC, I wanted to post a quick note about our travels on Thursday, starting with the Crescent Cafe.

 The waitress at Nick’s Italian Cafe recommended this cafe as “The ONLY place to eat breakfast in McMinnville”.

 The quaint, upscale cafe right across the street from Nick’s looked right up our alley.
 Nothing extraordinarily unique or fancy-schmancy about the food, just fresh and flavorful with a lovely atmosphere, and great service.

 Have you ever seen a more perfect looking omelet?
 Farm fresh eggs with bacon, swiss cheese, mushrooms and chives neatly tucked inside.
 Served with scrumptious O’brien style potatoes and fresh baked cornmeal molasses toast.